HMojadidi/MechaCar_Statistical_Analysis/README.md

 ![Susp_Coil_One_Sample_ttest](https://user-images.githubusercontent.com/95712234/172530770-4364a0b9-64a6-46af-8806-aa0414558103.png)

-The results of the T-test for the suspension coils across all manufacturing lots shows that they are not statistically different from the population mean, and the p-value is not low enough (0.06028) to reject the null hypothesis.
+The results of the T-test for the suspension coils across all manufacturing lots shows that they are not statistically different from the population mean, and the p-value at 0.06028 is not low enough to reject the null hypothesis.

 ![Susp_Coil_Lot1_Samp_ttest](https://user-images.githubusercontent.com/95712234/172530905-8365536f-2654-4044-ae3f-5150f6e82aa9.png)

-The results of the T-test for the suspension coils for Lot 1 shows that they are not statistically different from the population mean, and the p-value is not low enough (1) to reject the null hypothesis.
+The results of the T-test for the suspension coils for Lot 1 shows that they are not statistically different from the population mean, and the p-value is not low enough at 1 to reject the null hypothesis.

 ![Susp_Coil_Lot2_Samp_ttest](https://user-images.githubusercontent.com/95712234/172530926-08772240-c959-4c8e-a299-a2227ccae9d1.png)

-The results of the T-test for the suspension coils for Lot 2 shows that they are not statistically different from the population mean, and the p-value is not low enough (0.6072) to reject the null hypothesis.
+The results of the T-test for the suspension coils for Lot 2 shows that they are not statistically different from the population mean, and the p-value is not low enough at 0.6072 to reject the null hypothesis.

 ![Susp_Coil_Lot3_Samp_ttest](https://user-images.githubusercontent.com/95712234/172530944-ef3f120d-d449-4057-b93b-16321dfbc7cb.png)

-The results of the T-test for the suspension coils for Lot 3 shows that they are slightly statistically different from the population mean, and the p-value is just low enough (0.0417) to reject the null hypothesis.
-This lot may need to be further evaluated.
+The results of the T-test for the suspension coils for Lot 3 shows that they are slightly statistically different from the population mean, and the p-value is just low enough at 0.0417 to reject the null hypothesis.
+Further evaluation analysis of Lot 3 may be needed as the potential problematic lot.

 # Deliverable 4:
 ## Study Design: MechaCar vs. Competition